houstonhaynes/AD4SDocs/06 Fidelity framework Beyond Resilience.md

 Antifragility, as conceived by Nassim Nicholas Taleb, represents systems that don't merely withstand stressors but actively improve because of them.
 Unlike robust systems that resist change, or resilient systems that recover from it, antifragile systems evolve and strengthen through exposure to volatility, randomness, and stress.

-This document analyzes how the Fidelity framework embodies antifragile principles in its architecture, creating not just a durable software system, but one that can thrive amid uncertainty and disorder—a critical distinction often overlooked in traditional software engineering practices.
+This document analyzes how the Fidelity framework embodies antifragile principles in its architecture, creating not just a durable software system, but one that can thrive amid uncertainty and disorder, a critical distinction often overlooked in traditional software engineering practices.

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#242424', 'primaryTextColor': '#fff', 'primaryBorderColor': '#888', 'lineColor': '#d3d3d3', 'secondaryColor': '#2b2b2b', 'tertiaryColor': '#333' }}}%%